Big Bear Mountain (roller coaster): History

 On August 5, 2022, Dolly Parton and Dollywood officially announced the US$25 million roller coaster named Big Bear Mountain for the Wildwood Grove section of the theme park with a planned opening of spring 2023.
 Track for the attraction arrived the following month in September, and trains for the attraction were officially unveiled at the International Association of Amusement Parks and Attractions (IAAPA) Expo on November 15, 2022.
+Big Bear Mountain opened on May 12, 2023.

 Characteristics

-Track

 The steel track for Big Bear Mountain encompasses 6 acre of land, with the track length totaling 3990 ft, the longest in Dollywood, and the height of the roller coaster is 66 ft.
 The color of the track is orange with green supports.

-Theme
+There are 23 airtime hills throughout the course.

 The theme for the ride is based on the legend of a black bear named Big Bear roaming Wildwood Grove that has never been seen.
-An explorer is tasked to finding Big Bear and brings riders along in an SUV.
+Ned Oakley, who is an explorer, is tasked to finding Big Bear and brings riders along in an SUV.
+The ride has a minimum height requirement of 39 in.